-15. As the root user, run the root.sh script on all the other cluster nodes on which you are configuring Standard Edition High Availability.
+13. As the root user, run the root.sh script on all the other cluster nodes on which you are configuring Standard Edition High Availability.

 '''

-/u01/app/oracle/product/19.0.0/dbhome 1/root.sh
+/u01/app/oracle/product/21.0.0/dbhome_1/root.sh

 '''

-After the Oracle Database software installation is complete, use Oracle Database Configuration Assistant (Oracle DBCA), in either interactive or silent mode, to create a

-Standard Edition database on the first cluster node on which you installed the Oracle Database software.
+After the Oracle Database software installation is complete, use Oracle Database Configuration Assistant (Oracle DBCA), in either interactive or silent mode, to create a Standard Edition database on the first cluster node on which you installed the Oracle Database software.

-For more information about the requirements for creating a database, and the procedure for enabling and configuring Standard Edition High Availability for Oracle Databases, refer to Oracle Database Administrator's Guide.
+For more information about the requirements for creating a database, and the procedure for enabling and configuring Standard Edition High Availability for Oracle Databases, refer to Oracle Multitenant Administrator's Guide.

-- Oracle Grid Infrastructure Installation and Upgrade Guide for HP-UX Itanium - Creating a Database with Oracle DBCA
+- Oracle Grid Infrastructure Installation and Upgrade Guide - Creating a Database with Oracle DBCA